ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 }
 ```

 But what happens if you forget to check for `None`?
 Doesn't this pose the same problems as null?
+Nope!
 Rust solves this problem my enforcing exhaustive pattern matching.
 This means that this code, which does not check for `None`:

 ```rust
 match x {